dghosef/comper/style.md

 `compingRhythm` must generate a string with any combination of the characters `q`, `e`, `8`, `4`, `2`, `1`. `q` stands for quarter note rest, `e` is eighth note rest, `8`, `4`, `2`, and `1` stand for eighth note, quarter note, half note, and whole note respectively.
 4 beats worth must be generated every step.
 The generated rhythm is the rhythm that the automated chord playing will play.
 The rhythm is generated once for the whole song.

-`compingDirection` has the same specifications as `bassPattern` including characters generated/step, but its generated direction determine the direction of the leading note of the chord rather than the direction of the bassline.
+`compingDirection` has the same specifications as `bassPattern` including characters generated/step, but its generated direction determine the direction of the top note of the chord rather than the direction of the bassline.